gradle/guides/README.md

     mr run git push origin --delete <branch-name>

+### What is `ImgBot` used for?

+The `ImgBot` will submit PR to optimized images for all guides.
+Those can be merged without too much discussion as they only optimize the image without loosing any quality.

 ## Other resources

 - Getting start guides are created using this template repo: https://github.com/gradle-guides/gs-template